 Despite the extra cost, it doesn’t offer any additional features or the same level of precise adjustment.

 5. DogCare Shock Dog Training Collar

-The DogCare Shock Dog Training Collar is inexpensive, offers a lot of control over the level of correction that you offer your dog, and can have control over as many as 9 channels, which means that it can be used to train up to nine dogs at once.
-Most other transmitters will only work with 2 channels at the most.
+The DogCare Shock Dog Training Collar is inexpensive, offers a lot of control over the level of correction that you offer your dog, and can have control over as many as nine channels, which means that it can be used to train up to nine dogs at once.
+Most other transmitters will only work with two channels at the most.

-The remote offers 3 types of training mode: beep, vibration, and shock.
-It has an adjustable shock rating from 0-99 so that you can customize it according to the size of your dog.
+The remote offers three types of training modes: beep, vibration, and shock.
+It has an adjustable shock rating from 0–99 so that you can customize it according to the size of your dog.
 It will fit dogs that weigh up to 100 pounds and is suitable for dogs above 15 pounds in weight.